Azure/ObjectDetectionUsingCntk/README.md

 We can now run the CNTK training which takes as input the co-ordinates and labels files from the last step and writes the 4096 float embedding for each ROI and for each image to *proc/grocery/cntkFiles/{train,test}_svm_parsed/[imageName].dat.npz*.
 This will take a few minutes, and will automatically run on GPU if detected.

 Note: Look for the line "Using GPU for training." in the console output to make sure the training runs on GPU and not CPU (which would be too slow).
-It happened to me many times that a previous CNTK run was still open and holding a block on the GPU.
+Note that a previous CNTK run might still be open and holding a block on the GPU.

 ### STEP 4: Classifier training